ordaniil/eyeem_testing_tasks/README.md

 # Selenium automated test - EyeEm Signup
-An automated test using Selenium and Python to test the signup flow of www.eyeem.com.
+An automated test using Selenium and Python to test the buyer signup flow on www.eyeem.com.

 ### File structure